brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-12-10-tips-to-reduce-the-burgeoning-it-costs-to-a-cheaper-better-it.md

----
-layout: post
-title: 10 tips to reduce the burgeoning IT costs, to a cheaper, better IT
+# 10 tips to reduce the burgeoning IT costs, to a cheaper, better IT
----

 I just read an article from <a href="http://www.roughtype.com/">Nicholas Carr</a> and I like it enough to reproduce it here.
 How to cut on IT budgets and still have the computing capabilities a company needs?